YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 +++++++++++
 ydb_dist
 +++++++++++
 **ydb_dist (gtm_dist)** specifies the path to the directory containing the YottaDB system distribution. ydb_dist must be defined for each user.
 If you are not using the ydb script or sourcing ydb_env_set, consider defining ydb_dist in the login file or as part of the default system environment.
 In UTF-8 mode, the ydb_dist environment variable specifies the path to the directory containing the YottaDB system distribution for Unicode.
 The distribution for Unicode is located in subdirectory utf8 under the YottaDB distribution directory.
 For example, if the YottaDB distribution is in /usr/local/lib/yottadb/r120, set ydb_dist to point to /usr/local/lib/yottadb/r120/utf8 for UTF-8 mode.
 Correct operation of YottaDB executable programs requires ydb_dist to be set correctly.
+Effective release `r1.30. <https://gitlab.com/YottaDB/DB/YDB/-/tags/r1.30>`_, at process initialization YottaDB ensures that gtm_dist is set to $ydb_dist.

 +++++++++++++
 ydb_dmterm